PHOENIXCONTACT/MORYX-Framework/docs/articles/Tutorials/HowToCreateResource.md

 |-ExampleResource.cs
 ````

-The interface `IExampleResource` is the main interface for the driver and important for registration within the AbstractionLayer.
+The interface `IExampleResource` is optional for a resource and probably better located in a shared project between resources and modules.
 The implementation of this interface is done with the `ExampleResource` class.

 ### The interface